rocket-pool/RPIPs/RPIPs/RPIP-49.md

 ## Topics that need feedback, discussion, or fleshing out
 - [RPL Burn](RPIP-45.md) vs [RPL Buy & LP](RPIP-50.md)
-- 3-transaction deposits for greater queue efficiency
+- 3-transaction deposits for greater queue efficiency (see the 2nd bullet of [this section from the early-March proposal](../assets/rpip-49/readme_tier3.md#other-considerations>))
 - The voter_share heuristic: as it's written, we would increase the share if less than 40% of RPL is vote-eligible and decrease the share if more than 85% of RPL is vote-eligible
 - RPL inflation
   - The simplest possibility is to remove RPL rewards and the corresponding 3.5% of inflation